nbibler/hardy/README.md

 more.
 Check out `hardy help convert` for more details.
 Below are a few details of the more interesting ones:

-`host-filter` will restrict the generated URLs file to only include requests to the given host.
+`--host-filter` will restrict the generated URLs file to only include requests to the given host.
 This is very useful if your site uses a CDN for assets and you do not want to include those requests in your load test (that would be a bad idea!).